StackVista/stackstate-docs/setup/otel/getting-started/getting-started-lambda.md

 helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts
 ```

 Create a `otel-collector.yaml` values file for the Helm chart.
-Here is a good starting point for usage with SUSE Observability, replace `<otlp-suse-observability-endpoint>` with your OTLP endpoint (see [OTLP API](../otlp-apis.md) for your endpoint) and insert the name for your Kubernetes cluster instead of `<your-cluster-name>`:
+Here is a good starting point for usage with SUSE Observability, replace `<otlp-suse-observability-endpoint>` with your OTLP endpoint (see [OTLP API](../otlp-apis.md) for your endpoint) and insert the name for your Kubernetes cluster instead of `<your-cluster-name>`.
+When using the ingress configuration also make sure to insert your own domain name and the corresponding TLS certificate secret in the marked locations.

 {% code title="otel-collector.yaml" lineNumbers="true" %}
 ```yaml